-- Identifying children (and their families), working age adults and older persons and their support needs - who may require and want disability-related support to live independently in the community, - Enabling targeting, prioritization and access to available programs providing such support, and - Providing data for designing, planning, and costing required services to respond to unmet support needs
+- identifying children, working age adults and older persons (and their support need) who may require and want disability-related support to live independently, - enabling targeting, prioritization and access to available programs providing such support, and - providing data to design, plan, and cost required services to respond to unmet support needs

 An important caveat is that disability assessment and determination mechanisms cannot be used to estimate how many people experience disability within the total population.
 Indeed, many people who may experiencing functional limitation and disability related participation restriction may not self-identify as persons with disabilities in the first place and would not seek disability status.
-However, a disability registry can provide data contributing to such endeavor, but they will only provide information about people who access the system.
+However, Disability registry can provide data contributing to such endeavor, but they will only provide information about people who access the system.

 Issues with disability assessment often arise, including lack of accessibility, costs, complexity, or the lack of qualified assessors.
-Disability assessment often focuses on medical conditions and impairments, rarely considering the diverse support that people need, which can limit access to benefits, especially in lowand middle-income countries.
+Disability assessment often focuses on medical conditions and impairments, rarely considering the diverse support that people need, which can limit access to benefits, especially in low- and middle-income countries.